We Asked All 50 States About Their Contact Tracing Capacity. Here's What We Learned

 Federal leadership on contact tracing is important, says Watson of the Center for Health Security.
 "This is unprecedented — this is not something we've done before as a nation," she says.
 "It may be hard for some states to even think about how they get started on this, so guidance from the federal level is definitely needed."

-Stephanie Adeline, Martha Bebinger, Natalie Krebs, Nicole Leonard, Aviva Okeson-Haberman, Sebastián Martinez Valdivia, Anh Nguyen, Bonnie Petri, Paige Pfleger and Carmel Wroth contributed to this report.
+Stephanie Adeline, Martha Bebinger, Natalie Krebs, Nicole Leonard, Aviva Okeson-Haberman, Sebastián Martinez Valdivia, Anh Nguyen, Bonnie Petrie, Paige Pfleger and Carmel Wroth contributed to this report.